No canning experience required to make your own flavorful homemade jam with this Easy Blueberry Jalapeño Freezer Jam recipe!

 - 3-4 tablespoons of finely minced shallots

 - In a small saucepan, combine all ingredients and bring to a boil over medium heat.
 Reduce heat to medium low and continue a low boil, stirring occasionally, for 12-15 minutes or until jam starts to thicken.
-Remove from heat and puree, if desired.
-Cool completely and store in refrigerator for up to 3 weeks or in the freezer for up to 3 months.
+Remove from heat and let cool.
+Store in refrigerator for 2-3 weeks.